weiji14/zen3geo/docs/multi-resolution.md

 ```

 This is how the projected maximum temperature 🥵 for August 2089 looks like over
-South Asia 🪷 for a low resolution 🔅 Global Climate Model (left) and a
+South Asia 🪷 for a low-resolution 🔅 Global Climate Model (left) and a
-high resolution 🔆 downscaled product (right).
+high-resolution 🔆 downscaled product (right).

 ```{code-cell}
 :tags: [hide-input]